 - 18. User can choose which active power down exit timing to use via MRS (bit 12). tXARD is expected to be used for fast active power down exit timing. tXARDS is expected to be used for slow active power down exit timing. - 19.
 AL = Additive Latency. - 20.
 ODT turn on time min is when the device leaves high impedance and ODT resistance begins to turn on.
 ODT turn on time max is when the ODT resistance is fully on.
 Both are measure from tAOND, which is interpreted differently per speed bin.
 For DDR2-667/800/1066, tAOND is 2 clock cycles after the clock edge that registered a first ODT HIGH counting the actual input clock edges. - 21.
 ODT turn off time min is when the device starts to turn off ODT resistance.
 ODT turn off time max is when the bus is in high impedance.
-Both are measured from tAOFD, which is interpreted as 0.5 x tCK(avg) [nS] after the second trailing clock edge counting from the clock edge that registered a first ODT LOW and by counting the actual input clock edges.
+Both are measured from tAOFD.

-For DDR2-667/800: If tCK(avg) = 3 nS is assumed, tAOFD is 1.5 nS (= $0.5 \times 3 \text{ nS}$) after the second trailing clock edge counting from the clock edge that registered a first ODT LOW and by counting the actual input clock edges.
+For DDR2-667/800: If tCK(avg) = 3 nS is assumed, tAOFD is 1.5 nS (= 0.5 x 3 nS) after the second trailing clock edge counting from the clock edge that registered a first ODT LOW and by counting the actual input clock edges.

-For DDR2-1066: tAOFD is 0.9375 [nS] (= 0.5×1.875 [nS]) after the second trailing clock edge counting from the clock edge that registered a first ODT LOW and by counting the actual input clock edges.
+For DDR2-1066: tAOFD is 0.9375 [nS] (= 0.5 x 1.875 [nS]) after the second trailing clock edge counting from the clock edge that registered a first ODT LOW and by counting the actual input clock edges.